Anthony Michael Hall: Recognition

 The 2001 film Not Another Teen Movie pays tribute to Hall's numerous appearances in the teen-oriented, 1980s comedy films parodied by the movie.
 A brief shot of the sign over the door of a high school cafeteria reveals that the facility is named the Anthony Michael Dining Hall.
 In 2006, Hall was ranked #4 in VH1's list of the "100 Greatest Teen Stars" and number 41 in "100 Greatest Kid Stars".

 In June 2005, The Breakfast Club was rewarded with the Silver Bucket of Excellence Award at the MTV Movie Awards, in honor of the film's twentieth anniversary.
 For the show, MTV attempted to reunite the original cast.
 Ally Sheedy, Molly Ringwald, and Hall appeared together on stage, and Paul Gleason gave the award to his former castmates.

 Emilio Estevez could not attend due to family commitments, while Judd Nelson appeared earlier on the red carpet, but while moving to seats closer to the stage, got separated from the group.
 Hall quipped that the two were "in Africa with Dave Chappelle."

 Personal life

 As of 2016, Hall lived in the Playa del Rey neighborhood of Los Angeles.
 He is godfather to Robert Downey Jr.'s son, Indio Falconer Downey.

 In 2019, Hall became engaged to Slovak-Canadian actress Lucia Oskerova.
 In February 2023, they announced that they were expecting their first child.
 Their son was born in June 2023.

 Hall assists at-risk youth through his literacy program, The Anthony Michael Hall Literacy Club, in association with Chapman University.

 Health

 Hall had spoken openly about his struggles with substance abuse, bipolar disorder and depression.

 Politics

 Hall, during a 2020 interview on YouTube, described Republican president Donald Trump as "great" and further stated "I think what he's done for the country is incredible".
 Hall also suggested that conservative actors get blacklisted in Hollywood and said he had personally witnessed it in practice.
+However, in a 2024 interview with The Guardian, when asked if he still supports Trump, Hall declined to discuss politics and described himself as "apolitical."